-CWC Los Angeles holds approximately one regular Board meeting each month, rotating between school locations in the CWC Los Angeles region.
+CWC LA holds approximately one regular Board meeting each month, and currently rotates between school locations in the CWC LA region.
 All Board meetings will be held in accordance with the Brown Act and stakeholders and the public are welcome and encouraged to participate.
 The Board receives annual training in the Brown Act.
-Agendas are posted on the CWC LA website and at each of the CWC LA school sites, and an email announcement is also sent out to CWC 3 parents and staff advertising each meeting.
-Activities of CWC 3 will be addressed separately, when necessary, and there will be regular opportunities via public comment for stakeholders and the public to participate in the governance of CWC 3.
+Agendas are posted on the CWC LA website and at each of the CWC LA school sites, and an email announcement is also sent out advertising each meeting.
+Activities of CWC 4 will be addressed separately, when necessary, and there will be regular opportunities via public comment for stakeholders and the public to participate in the governance of CWC 4.
 The calendar of regular Board meetings will be established by the Board by the end of each fiscal year for the subsequent year.